Mickey Facchinello: Career

-Facchinello had her black belt test Aug.
-27 2011.
+Facchinello had her black belt test on August 27, 2011.

-In 2012 Facchinello was a cast member of a movie called Slug Street Scrappers: Rise of Ryuken, starring Micah Brock.
+In 2012, Facchinello was a cast member of a movie called Slug Street Scrappers: Rise of Ryuken, starring Micah Brock.
 The same year, action director Vlad Rimburg filmed small demo videos of her fighting.

-In 2013 Facchinello was a cast member of martial arts web series Clandestine,.
+In 2013, Facchinello was a cast member of martial arts web series Clandestine.
 She has been a stunt performer in the movies Unlucky Stars, The Purge, and 22 Jump Street, and was the stunt double for Mila Kunis in Jupiter Ascending.
-She is Emily Beecham's stunt double on the AMC martial arts drama series Into the Badlands and was a stunt performer in Wonder Woman (2017).
+She is Emily Beecham's stunt double on the AMC martial arts drama series Into the Badlands, and was a stunt performer in Wonder Woman (2017).